-“Christ’s humiliation consisted in his being born, and that in a low condition, made under die law, undergoing the miseries of this life, the wrath of God and the cursed death of the cross; in being buried, and continuing under the power of death for a time.”
+Answer: “Christ’s humiliation consisted in his being born, and that in a low condition, made under the law, undergoing the miseries of this life, The wrath of God and the cursed death of the cross; in being buried, and continuing under the power of death for a time.”

 He humbled himself to accomplish our salvation.
-The display of his glory, and the purity of his heavenly environment were set aside.
+The display of his glory, and the enjoyment of his heavenly environment were set aside.
 He took the place of depraved, convicted, and condemned moral criminals.